An 2025 YouGov survey has concluded that Switzerland is home to Europe's happiest retirees.

 High standard of living

-Switzerland and Swiss cities are regularly ranked among the best places to live in the world, scoring highly on criteria such as personal safety, cleanliness, and good infrastructure — all of which are important for seniors.
+It goes beyond money: Switzerland and its cities are regularly ranked among the best places to live in the world, scoring highly on criteria such as personal safety, cleanliness, and good infrastructure — all of which are important for seniors.

 Social support network